An individual with this type of depression feels a profound and constant sense of hopelessness and despair.

 - Interpersonal disputes (conflict with a significant other or a superior; physical, sexual, or emotional abuse).

 - Role transitions (moving, graduation, job change, retirement).

 - Interpersonal deficits (leading to social isolation or feelings of being deprived).

 - Not everyone has a trigger for a depressive episode.

 How Is Major Depression Diagnosed?

 What Treatments Are Available For Major Depression?

+Major depression is a serious, but treatable, illness.
 Your doctor will most likely give you a prescription antidepressant medication.
 He or she may also suggest that you receive a specialized form of "talking" counseling called psychotherapy.

 Can Major Depression Be Prevented?